fabric-testbed/fabrictestbed-extensions/docs/source/index.rst

 - And, optionally, the passphrases to the private keys

-In FABRIC project's JupyterLab, this configuration is usually done by running a "Configure your Jupyter Environment" notebook you will run.
+In FABRIC project's JupyterLab, this configuration is usually done by running a "Configure your Jupyter Environment" notebook that you will need to run, when you sign in there for the first time.

-If you are running your code from your laptop, you must set these environment variables, like so:
+If you are running code in another machine, you must set some environment variables, like so:

 .. code-block:: bash